ShubhamBJ21/JDBC_API/README.md

 # JDBC API Examples

 This repository contains examples demonstrating the use of Java Database Connectivity (JDBC) with Statements and Prepared Statements.
-JDBC is an API that enables Java applications to interact with
+JDBC is an API that enables Java applications to interact with databases.

 ## Table of Contents